Understanding Permutation of All Objects

-Permutation of n items from n objects is an arrangement of all available objects where each object is used exactly once and the order of arrangement is very important.
+Permutation of all objects is an arrangement of all available objects, namely items from objects, where each object is used exactly once and the order of arrangement is very important.
 In this case, we use all available objects without any remaining.

-Imagine arranging a photo line for all students in a class.
-If there are 5 students, then we will arrange all five students in one line.
-Each student will get one position, none will sit on the backup bench, and Andi's position in front or back gives different results.
+Imagine arranging a photo line for .
+All five students are placed in one line.
+Each student gets one position, none sits on the backup bench, and Andi's position in front or back gives different results.

 Complete Permutation Formula

-For permutation of n items from n objects, the formula used is:
+For permutation of items from objects, the formula used is:

 Explanation of why this formula becomes simple: